 Change text as follows:

 Association is sufficient for no-transition message delivery between IEEE Std 802.11 STAs.
 Additional functionality is needed to support BSS-transition mobility.
 The additional required functionality is provided by the reassociation service.
 In an ESS with a DS, reassociation is one of the services in the DSS.
-In a GLK ESS, reassociation is one of the services of the GLK convergence function service.
+In an IEEE-Std 802.1Q conformant network with wireless links (GLK), reassociation is one of the services of the network.

 The reassociation service is invoked to “move” a current association of a STA from one AP to another.
 In an ESS with a DS, the reassociation service informs this keeps the DS informed of the current mapping between AP and STA as the STA moves from BSS to BSS within an the ESS.
-In the GLK ESS case, the reassociation service informs the GLK convergence function of the current mapping between the GLK STA and the GLK AP as the STA moves from BSS to BSS in the GLK ESS.
-The convergence function destroys the existing GLK link and establishes a new GLK link.
-The GLK AP and the GLK non-AP STA each coordinate with their GLK convergence functions so that the convergence function destroys, disables, or maintains the existing Internal Sublayer Service SAP.
-If the convergence function destroys or disables the Internal Sublayer Service SAP, the function then creates or enables a new Internal Sublayer Service SAP.
-The service then maps these SAPs to each end of the new GLK link.
-This process allows updates of point to point virtual LANs (see IEEE Std 802.1AC).
+In an IEEE-Std 802.1Q conformant network with at least one GLK, the reassociation service informs higher layer services how the GLK as reconfigured, typically which GLK BSS the non-AP STA is associated with.
+The higher layer services will then destroy, disable, or maintain the existing Internal Sublayer Service SAPs, create or enable new Internal Sublayer Service SAPs, inform the 802.1AC convergence function of the reconfigured GLK mapping of the Internal Sublayer Service SAPs, and inform the network routing protocol of the updated GLK.
+The GLK AP and GLK non-AP STA each then establish or maintain an MS-SAP for the reconfigured GLK.
+This process allows updates of point to point link suitable for use in an IEE Std 802.1Q conformant network.
 Reassociation also enables changing association attributes of an established association while the STA remains associated with the same AP.
 Reassociation is always initiated by the non-AP STA.

 4.5.3.5 Disassociation